cctutum/PyTorch-Tutorials/README.md

 # PyTorch-Tutorials
-Collection of PyTorch tutorials that I worked on (https://pytorch.org/tutorials/beginner/pytorch_with_examples.html and https://github.com/jcjohnson/pytorch-examples).
+Collection of PyTorch tutorials that I worked on (https://pytorch.org/tutorials/beginner/pytorch_with_examples.html by Justin Johnson).